 Various factors affect the ability of a xenobiotic to access a particular organ.
 For example, many potentially toxic xenobiotics fail to produce central nervous system (CNS) injury because they cannot cross the blood–brain barrier.
 The negligible CNS effects of the mercuric salts when compared with organic mercury compounds are related to their relative inability to penetrate the CNS.
 Two potent biologic xenobiotics—ricin (from Ricinus communis) and α-amanitin (from Amanita phalloides)—block protein synthesis through the inhibition of RNA polymerase.
 However, they result in different clinical effects because they access different tissues.
 Ricin has a special binding protein that enables it to gain access to the endoplasmic reticulum in GI mucosal cells, where it inhibits cellular protein synthesis and causes severe diarrhea. α-Amanitin is transported into hepatocytes by bile salt transport systems, where inhibition of protein synthesis results in cell death.
 The electrical charge on a xenobiotic also affects its ability to enter a cell.
 Unlike the ionized (charged) form of a xenobiotic, the uncharged form is often lipophilic and passes through lipid cell membranes to enter the cells.
 The pKa of an acidic xenobiotic (HA↔A− + H+) is the pH at which 50% of the molecules are charged (A– form) and 50% is uncharged (HA form).
 A xenobiotic with a low pKa is more likely to be absorbed in an acidic environment where the uncharged form predominates.

 The capability to detoxify and eliminate both endogenous toxins and xenobiotics is crucial to the maintenance of physiologic homeostasis.
-A simple example is the detoxification of cyanide, a potent cellular poison that is ...
+A simple example is the detoxification of cyanide, a potent cellular ...